 (a) Issuance of a new or renewed Standard ACDP requires public notice as follows:

-(A) For non-NSR permit actions, issuance of a new or renewed Standard ACDP requires public notice in accordance with OAR 340 division 209 for Category III permit actions for any increase in allowed emissions, or Category II permit actions if no emissions increase is allowed.
+(A) For non-NSR permit actions, issuance of a new or renewed Standard ACDP requires public notice using OAR 340 division 209 for Category III permit actions for any increase in allowed emissions, or Category II permit actions if no emissions increase is allowed.

-(B) For NSR permit actions, issuance of a new Standard ACDP requires public notice in accordance with OAR 340 division 209 for Category IV permit actions.
+(B) For NSR permit actions, issuance of a new Standard ACDP requires public notice using OAR 340 division 209 for Category IV permit actions.

 (b) Issuance of a modified Standard ACDP requires one of the following, as applicable:

-(A) Non-technical modifications and non-NSR Basic and Simple technical modifications require public notice in accordance with OAR 340 division 209 for Category I permit actions.
+(A) Non-technical modifications and non-NSR Basic and Simple technical modifications require public notice using OAR 340 division 209 for Category I permit actions.

 (B) Non-NSR/PSD Moderate and Complex technical modifications require public notice in accordance with OAR 340 division 209 for Category II permit actions if no increase in allowed emissions, or Category III permit actions if an increase in emissions is allowed.